After having an amazing Christmas, January is a time to make resolutions to do things better in the new year and to provide you with peace of mind.

 - Resolve to have Incapacitation documents in Place

-Much of the estate planning you do is for the benefit of your family or other heirs and will never impact you as they relate to your demise.
+Much of the estate planning you do is for the benefit of your family or other heirs and will never impact you as they relate to your death.

-Creating a power of attorney document that reflects your wishes financially and medically is one area of estate planning that will directly and significantly impact you if you experience a mental illness prior to death.
+Creating a power of attorney document that reflects your wishes financially and (separately) medically is one area of estate planning that will directly and significantly impact you if you experience mental incapacitation prior to death.

-Many people deliberate over this document more than their will as the “attorney” you appoint is someone that look after your finances and health care decisions whilst you are still alive, but no longer able to act on your own.
+Many people deliberate over this document more than their will as the “attorney” you appoint is someone that would look after your finances and/or health care decisions (you can have separate attorneys) whilst you are still alive, but no longer able to act on your own.